Breast Augmentation and Enlargement

 Mr. Ahmad uses several methods to assess the optimum size of breast implant, particularly 3D imaging system, Crisalix.

-Crisalix 3D imaging systems will enable a choice of various sizes to be made based on your proportions.
+Crisalix 3D imaging systems enables the client and surgeon decide on size based on your proportions.
 This is the safest way of balancing the desire of breast enhancement with reduced detrimental effects.
-Most women desire to be a “C” or “D” cup but some will request bigger sizes and although cup-size is not absolutely guaranteed, Mr. Ahmad will be able to show you how your breast shape can be augmented, and take into account your desire.
+Most women desire to be a “C” or “D” cup but some will request bigger sizes and although cup-size is not absolutely guaranteed, Mr. Ahmad will be able to show you how your breast shape can be augmented, and take into account your desired preference.

 If you ask for a size that is much larger than your assessment suggests then you must be aware that there may be higher risks of complications and detrimental changes: e.g. breast tissue sag, palpability, less natural appearance, numbness, arms rubbing against side of breasts, ache, and future mal-position.